pyrsmk/Chernozem/README.markdown

 - 0.3.0: closures are not longer set as services by default
 - 0.4.0: persistance, hinting, locking, setter and getter support was replaced by filters
 - 0.6.0: service() was dropped in favor of filter implementation
+- I.I: for performance purposes (about +69%) multidimensional arrays support and search() method were removed

 What the hell is that?
 ----------------------